PowerDNS/lightningstream/docs/schema-native.md

 We intend to define a format where extension blocks are optional and identified by an ID and length, but currently this idea has not been worked out yet.

+## DBI flag limitations

+In native mode, LightningStream only supports DBIs without any special DBI flags.
+More specifically, the following DBI flags are NOT supported in native mode:

+- `MDB_DUPSORT`
+- `MDB_DUPFIXED`
+- `MDB_INTEGER`
+- `MDB_INTEGERDUP`
+- `MDB_REVERSEKEY`
+- `MDB_REVERSEDUP`

+The reverse keys are currently also not supported in non-native mode, or at least not tested.

 ## Old timestamp-only headers

 Before version 0.3.0, LightningStream used a simpler header with only an 8 byte timestamp.
 No native application ever used this